-A robotic arm is the most commonly manufactured robot which is designed to perform any task such as welding, gripping and other industrial equipment plants.
+A robotic arm is the most commonly manufactured robot that is designed to perform any task such as welding, gripping and other industrial equipment plants.
 An industrial robotic arm resembles a human arm.
-The end part of the arm known as effector (Gripper) is designed to perform various tasks.
+The end part of the arm known as an effector (Gripper) is designed to perform various tasks.
 Depending upon the nature of work the gripper is designed to perform that particular task.

 Various Types of Robotic arms:

 - Cartesian Robot: It has three joints.
-This robot is mainly used for performing tasks such as moving, painting, welding etc.,
+This robot is mainly used for performing tasks such as moving, painting, welding, etc.,

-- Articulated Robot: This type is used mainly performing various types of welding, spray painting, assembly operations.
+- Articulated Robot: This type is used mainly by performing various types of welding, spray painting, assembly operations.

 - Spherical Robot: It performs tasks such as Fettling Machines, gas welding, arc welding, die-casting.
 It is also used for handling machine tools.